-(i).
-Drug-Related Activities: The LHA prohibits admission to the Section 8 waiting list and program if any applicant or household member is currently engaged in or has engaged in any drug-related activity.
-A person is considered to be "currently engaged" if he or she has been arrested or convicted for drug-related activity within the past three (3) years.
-The LHA will not admit the applicant or members of the applicant's household to the Section 8 Voucher program for three (3) years after the completion of time served (including parole and probation), or after the assessed fine is paid.
-The LHA may waive this restriction if the drug-related activity involved use or possession, but not production, manufacturing or sale, and if the applicant clearly demonstrates that (a) the household member is no longer engaging in the illegal use of a controlled substance, and (b) the person has successfully completed an approved, supervised drug rehabilitation program, or the household member is currently participating in a supervised drug rehabilitation program, has participated for a minimum of thirty (30) days prior to the Section 8 application, and will continue to participate until the successful completion of the program.
-The applicant will be required to submit written evidence showing current successful participation or past successful completion of a supervised drug rehabilitation program.
-An applicant who is participating in a supervised drug rehabilitation program may stay on the Section 8 waiting list, and must successfully complete the program before a Section 8 Voucher will be issued to the household member.

-A member of an applicant's household will be permanently prohibited from receiving federal assistance if the member has ever been convicted of drugrelated criminal activity for the manufacture or production of methamphetamine on the premises of any housing assisted by the federal government.

-LHA will prohibit admission to any applicant who has been evicted or terminated for drug-related criminal activity for Public Housing, Indian Housing, any Section 8 program or any other assisted housing program within the last three years.
-This penalty will not be waived or reduced for treatment or other mitigating factors.
+- LHA will not admit the applicant or members of the applicant's household to the Section 8 Voucher program for three (3) years after the completion of time served (including parole and probation), or after the assessed fine is paid. - LHA may waive this restriction if the drug-related activity involved use or possession, but not production, manufacturing, or sale, and if the applicant clearly demonstrates that - The household member is no longer engaging in the illegal use of a controlled substance; and - The person has successfully completed an approved, supervised drug rehabilitation program; or - The household member is currently participating in a supervised drug rehabilitation program, has participated for a minimum of thirty (30) days prior to the Section 8 application, and will continue to participate until the successful completion of the program. - The applicant will be required to submit written evidence showing current successful participation or past successful completion of a supervised drug rehabilitation program. - An applicant who is participating in a supervised drug rehabilitation program may stay on the Section 8 waiting list but must successfully complete the program before a Section 8 Voucher will be issued to the household member. - A member of an applicant's household will be permanently prohibited from receiving federal assistance if the member has ever been convicted of drugrelated criminal activity for the manufacture or production of methamphetamine on the premises of any housing assisted by the federal government. - LHA will prohibit admission to any applicant who has been evicted or terminated for drug-related criminal activity for Public Housing, Indian Housing, any Section 8 program or any other assisted housing program within the last three years. - This penalty will not be waived or reduced for treatment or other mitigating factors. - b.
+Background Checks: To enforce policies, LHA will rely upon background checks of all household members including, but not limited to police reports, newspaper and media reports, and past housing experiences to determine whether a household will be denied admission to the Section 8 program waiting list or have its assistance terminated. - LHA may prohibit admission or terminate assistance for such behaviors regardless of arrest or conviction status. - The term "arrest" in this policy refers to any arrest, citation, ticket, fine, charge or conviction by any enforcement authority. - An arrest without a criminal charge, conviction, or other imposed penalty on criminal activity will not be LHA's sole basis for prohibiting admissions.